-EESSI is an IT system that helps social security institutions across to EU exchange information more rapidly and securely, as required by the EU rules on social security coordination.
+EESSI is an IT system that helps social security institutions across the EU exchange information more rapidly and securely, as required by the EU rules on social security coordination.

 At the moment most exchanges are paper-based: these are going to be replaced by electronic exchanges in the coming years, as Member States progress with connecting to EESSI.

 All communication between national institutions on cross-border social security files will take place through EESSI: social security institutions will exchange structured electronic documents and follow commonly agreed procedures.
 These documents will be routed through EESSI to the correct destination in another Member State.

 Staff in social security institutions will be able to find the correct destination in another EU country using a repository of national institutions.

 When will EESSI be implemented in all Member States?